citp/privacy-policy-historical/n/ne/neo/neotel.co.za.md

-> *The following text is extracted and transformed from the neotel.co.za privacy policy that was archived on 2014-09-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140922033637id_/http%3A//www.neotel.co.za/wps/portal/%21ut/p/c4/04_SB8K8xLLM9MSSzPy8xBz9CP0os3gL52AnczcPIwMLMw9DA0_vAB9_M2NjYwNDI_2CbEdFAJh0M08%21) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the neotel.co.za privacy policy that was archived on 2015-02-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150212022437id_/http%3A//neotel.co.za/wps/portal/%21ut/p/a1/04_Sj9CPykssy0xPLMnMz0vMAfGjzOIDAgxMPDzdDbwtnC1NDRydDVxDHM29DC0CzIAKIoEKDHAARwNC-sP1o8BKTPydTTycgg28Dcx9gfqCjU0N_N28jA0MDaEK8FhRkBthkOmoqAgA0Et_3Q%21%21/dl5/d5/L2dJQSEvUUt3QS80SmlFL1o2XzRPQzRIQlMwS0c1MDgwQVNKSTUzSkoyU0E2) for the most accurate reproduction.*

-# Neotel | Privacy Policy
+# None

 "Personal identifiable information" is information that can be used uniquely to identify you, such as your name, mailing address, e-mail address, telephone numbers and credit card number.
 In order to provide you with service in this website, we may require that you provide us with personal identifiable information.
 Neotel may have to share your personal identifiable information with other companies or entities (third parties) with which we have a business relationship in order to provide the service you have requested.
 Neotel will only share your personal identifiable information in compliance with the provisions of the Electronic Communications and Transactions Act 25 of 2002.
 The third parties Neotel shares your personal identifiable information with may not use the personal information we share with them beyond what is necessary to deliver your requested service.